 Although I will be working full-time for four months over the 2018-2019 winter to help out while a colleague fulfills a military obligation, I plan to leave my employed position late summer, 2019.]

 I don’t expect to do anything that pays as well as my current day / night job.
 I do expect to keep writing, because I enjoy it, and, as my e-mail subscribers know, I do earn a bit of money doing so.

 With more time on my hands, I could consider taking on other projects that I would never be able to consider while working.
 I don’t have anything in particular in mind, and I may not do anything but the fifty things I said I want to do, and I might actually only follow through with ten of them.

 But the fact remains that retiring from clinical medicine doesn’t have to mean the end of an income.
 If I find that I’m bored, I might just find myself in an encore career.

 Bring on the Internet Retirement Police.

 Would you consider what’ behind door number one?
 A little bit of work for a longer period of time?
-Or would you press on at full speed as I am?
+Or would you press on to bank a comfortable money cushion as I have?